MayureshKoli45/Data-Analysis-and-Plotting-Project-3/README.md

 STARS	- Number of stars presented on Fandango.com RATING	- The Fandango ratingValue for the film, as pulled from the HTML of each page.
 This is the actual average score the movie obtained.
 VOTES	- number of people who had reviewed the film at the time we pulled it.

+Both the datasets and the code notebook is provided make sure to check it